Arindam Bhattacharya (footballer): International career

 Seeing his performance in Subroto Cup, Stephen Constantine called Bhattacharya up for the Indian U-19 team.
 His first matches where against Sri Lanka and Myanmar.
 He made his debut for India U23 team on 5 December 2009 against Afghanistan in Dhaka in the 2009 SAFF Championship.

+Personal life

+On 13 April 2021, Arindam joined the Bharatiya Janata Party in the presence of Union ministers Amit Malviya and Mithun Chakraborty.

+On 30 April 2022, he married his long-time girlfriend Blossom Themudo, a Goan dentist.